avisi/techday_archives/starter/README.md

-#H1 Creating a native image of a Micronaut application
+# Creating a native image of a Micronaut application

 install the native-image utility using:

-gu install native-image
+``gu install native-image``

 Install Micronaut using:

-brew update
+``brew update``

-brew install micronaut
+``brew install micronaut``

-brew upgrade micronaut
+``brew upgrade micronaut``

+Please note that during code generation Micronaut will inspect your installed VMs and might set the version of your Java code to e.g. 11 in the pom.xml.

 Next, create a skeleton Maven application pre-configured for GraalVM native images:

 Set the path to the GraalVM binaries:

-mn create-app techday --features=graal-native-image --build maven
+``mn create-app techday --features=graal-native-image --build maven``

 Take a minute to check the native-image.properties file: